gaurvism/Words/README.md

 - **Meaning**: Something of monstrous size, power, or appearance.
 - **Example**: The newest SUV is a gas-guzzling *behemoth* that doesn't even fit in a standard parking space.

-## For the month of April :loudspeaker:
+## For the month of August :loudspeaker:

 # Penultimate
 - **Meaning**: Second from the last.